GlacioHack/xdem/doc/source/background.md

 We are not software developers but geoscientists, and we try our best to offer tools that can be useful to a larger group, documented, reliable and maintained.
-All development and maintenance is made on a voluntary basis and we welcome any new contributors.
+All development and maintenance is made on a voluntary basis and we welcome any new contributors!
 See some information on how to contribute in the dedicated page of our [GitHub repository](https://github.com/GlacioHack/xdem/blob/main/CONTRIBUTING.md).